PatrykSitko/me.wakeywakey/README.md

 Created to wake me up and earn some money tp live.

 I will ad adds later.

-When I think about a good ads experience for the user.
+When I think about a good ads experience for my user.